Skip to main content

 What does the research say about Vitamin C?

-11 health outcomes synthesised
+14 health outcomes synthesised

 Frequently asked

-• What is Vitamin C good for according to research?
+• What is vitamin C good for according to research?

-• What dose of Vitamin C is typically used in studies?
+• What dose of vitamin C is typically used in studies?

-• Who benefits most from Vitamin C?
+• Who benefits most from vitamin C?

-• Are there caveats or limitations in the research on Vitamin C?
+• Are there caveats or limitations in the research on vitamin C?

-• Does Vitamin C reduce mortality risk?
+• Does vitamin C help with mortality risk?

 Most-studied combinations with Vitamin C